TrinityLabDAO/booster-pool-docs/terms-of-use.md

 description: upd 27.07.2022
 ---

-# 📙 Terms of service
+# 📙 Terms of Service

 Welcome to [https://boosterpool.xyz/](https://boosterpool.xyz/), a website-hosted user interface (hereinafter referred to as "Interface" or "App") provided by Trinity Lab ("we", "our", or "us").
 The Interface provides access to liquidity pools on the Uniswap v3 decentralized exchange.\